zhugt2019/maio-mlops-groupk/README.md

 1. Remember to create your environment first!
-2. Ridge model was used by default in train.py.
+2. Ridge model was used in v0.2 by default in train.py.

 ```bash
 pip install \-r requirements-dev.txt